Education & Training

 The Western Australian Bar seeks to support, promote and encourage the independence of practising solely as a barrister and is committed to promoting the highest standards of competence and ethical practice.
 That commitment is evidenced by the quality, nature and variety of our Continuing Professional Development (CPD) programme, and the status of presenters used at our events.

-In addition to these events, The WA Bar runs other CPD events throughout each year.
+The WA Bar runs CPD events throughout each year.
 The events are of a varied nature, presented by current and former members of the judiciary and senior members of the Bar.
 The quality and seniority of presenters used at our events, and their preparedness to contribute their time and energy has been and will continue to be a significant factor in ensuring the ongoing success of our CPD programmes.

 QA Provider of CPD

 The WA Bar is approved as a QA Provider of CPD by the Legal Practice Board.
-Attendance at CPD events conducted by The WA Bar qualifies participants and presenters to CPD points for the purpose of satisfying requirements under Legal Profession Regulations 2009 made pursuant to the Legal Profession Act 2008.
+Attendance at CPD events conducted by the WA Bar qualifies participants and presenters to CPD points for the purpose of satisfying requirements under Legal Profession Uniform Continuing Professional Development (Barristers) Rules 2015 (Uniform CPD (Barristers) Rules).

 Find A Barrister